The Buddhist view on why we experience life as unsatisfactory

 The khandhā is the perceptual and cognitive process through which we deal with what happens to us in life.
 Clinging to the khandhā creates behaviour patterns, similar to how road tracks are created by the wheels of a cart deepening the track in the road by going through it over and over again.

-This process and how it makes us experience life as unsatisfactory is explained in this book.
+The book explains this process and how it makes us experience life as unsatisfactory.
 Once you see the process, you can start to overcome the suffering.
-This is further elaborated in the sequel book “Life sucks no more.
-How?”.
+The sequel book “Life sucks no more.
+How?” elaborates on the Buddhist sources of the methods applied in mindfulness and heartfulness.

 “A beautiful work, distilling ancient ideas so they are very real and useable to us all in leading our lives.
 What a masterful piece of applied scholarship!“